cunnie/sslip.io/README.md

   (<https://raw.githubusercontent.com/cunnie/sslip.io/main/etc/blocklist.txt>).
-  It's not necessary to override this if you're in an internetless environment: if the DNS server can't download the blocklist, it prints out a message and continues to serve DNS queries.
+  It's not necessary to override this if you're in an internetless environment: if the DNS server can't download the blocklist, it prints out a message and continues to serve DNS queries

 ## DNS Server Miscellany